Change your environment 改變你的環境

 Due to my experience and interest in education and (geo)politics, I aim to pursue a career in educational governance and policies.
 I returned to school for my doctorate, and started working with academics and top political advisors.
 Through my interaction with these highly accomplished experts, I was forced to move to another level.
 It was immensely challenging keeping up with them.
 These people are at the top of their respective fields–every word they say is nuanced yet implicitly packed with meaning.
 If you are not fully prepared or nod off for just a second, you might as well just pack up and go home.
 Being borderline clairvoyant, they think three steps ahead and know exactly what’s going on in your head the moment a word is uttered.
 In a world like this, I felt like an imposter.

-I did not graduate from an Ivy League like many of my peers, nor did I come from a family of means or a long line of bureaucrats.
+I did not graduate from an Ivy League like many of my peers, nor did I come from a family of means.
 Yet, after a couple of years, interactions have become manageable as I continue to gain from these experts.
 I would go home after each meeting and comb over my notes, looking up information I did not understand and connecting it to what I did know.
 I would then use newly acquired information until it was fully internalized.
 This includes both content knowledge and the domain-specific language needed to communicate that knowledge.

 I am now publishing more academic papers (working on another one now), corresponding with top political advisors, and working on a start-up and social justice projects.
 I am, I think, improving day by day.
 But, most importantly, I am content.
 Long gone is the “I could have done more” feeling plaguing me during periods of complacency.